Homemade Tomato Soup Recipe

 - 3 cups chicken stock

-- 1 - 28 oz. can of whole peeled plum tomatoes with juice
+- 28 oz whole peeled plum tomatoes with juice

-- 1 or 2 sprigs of fresh thyme or ½ teaspoon dried
+- 2 sprigs fresh thyme or ½ teaspoon dried

 - ½ cup heavy cream optional